 Banshu is a production area of Banshu-ori, and about an hour from Kobe by car.
 The weaving was introduced from the Nishijin district in Kyoto during the Edo period, and developed as a side business for farmers.
 Blessed with soft water suitable for dyeing, suitable climate for cotton cultivation, this region was self-sufficient in clothing production.
 Today, all the processes of dyeing, weaving, and processing are carried out in a single production area.

 Himeji is a region with the second largest commerce and population in Hyogo.
 It was once the capital of the Harima Province (or Banshu) in the Edo period.
 Seafood here is delicious, nourished by agriculture and the nutrients that flow into the sea through the many rivers.

-Since before World War II, there have been factories for iron, steel, forging, and casting electronic parts.
+Dating back before World War II, there have been factories for iron, steel, forging, and casting electronic parts.
 Himeji also produces matches, leather, and gelatin.

 A remote island located in the Seto Inland Sea.
 Since ancient times, Seto Inland Sea has been blessed with abundant food resources and dubbed “miketsukuni”, meaning a country offering food to the imperial family.
-The incense industry (thriving on Awaji’s climate) expanded here as a sideline for fishermen during the rough winter season, especially after the war, where there was an increase in demand.
+The incense industry (thriving on Awaji’s climate) expanded here as a side job for fishermen during the rough winter season, especially after the war, where there was an increase in demand.
 Awaji is also known for roof tiles and onions.